top of page

 Positives

-So far, we have only looked at the challenges for a retiree looking to use Bengen's logic.
-However, there are many positives to using this approach.
+So far, we have only examined the potential challenges a retiree may encounter when using Bengen's logic.
+However, this approach has many positives.

 It's easy to implement